hyperledger-archives/composer/contrib-notes/coding-guidelines.md

 ### Checking of files for Hyperledger Composer license agreement using license-check

-Hyperledger Composer source files are is provided under a license agreement which provides the appropriate level of intellectual property protection, and [license-check](https://www.npmjs.com/package/license-check) is used to enforce that the same agreement terms is in every Composer file.
-These license terms may change during the development lifecycle according to the commercial and community needs of the Composer.
+Hyperledger Composer source files are is provided under a license agreement which provides the appropriate level of intellectual property protection, and [license-check](https://www.npmjs.com/package/license-check) is used to enforce that the same agreement terms is in every Hyperledger Composer file.
+These license terms may change during the development lifecycle of Hyperledger Composer.